starskyzheng/panpop/README.md

   `mapper`: Maping algorithm.
 Can be either 'map' or 'gaffe'.
 Default is 'gaffe'.

 ## <a name="parametersDetailed"></a>Detailed parameters
-  This part were defined in `configs/base.yaml`
+  This part were defined in `configs/base.yaml`.
+This config were used by both TGS and NGS pipeline.

 ### Filter Parameters:
   `MAP_MINQ`: minimal mapping-quality of each reads for giraffe-mapping in VG.
 Default is 5